valencycol/GTA-VC/README.md

      │                  │                   │
   dist/*            /vcsky/*            /saves/*
- (static assets)    /vcbr/*             /token/get free, unmetered    proxied to           Workers KV
+ (static assets)    /vcbr/*             /token/get free, unmetered    your R2 bucket       Workers KV
-                    cdn.dos.zone         (save slots)
+                    (game assets)        (save slots)
 ```

-The repo's `server.py` and `index.php` only do three jobs: serve `dist/`, proxy two CDN paths, and store save files.
+The repo's `server.py` and `index.php` only do three jobs: serve `dist/`, supply the game assets, and store save files.
 The Worker replaces all three.
 Nothing is compiled — `dist/` ships prebuilt in the repo — so there is no build step at all.

+**A note on where the assets come from.** Upstream, the project proxies `cdn.dos.zone` for its assets.
+As of August 2026 those buckets return `AccessDenied` to everyone, including direct requests, because DOS Zone moved to a bring-your-own-files model.
+This guide therefore hosts the assets in your own R2 bucket from the start.
+There is no proxy configuration that works around a private bucket.

 ---